kammitama5/kammitama5.github.io/_posts/2020-09-09-Wednesday-September-9th.md

 No one wants to commit to reading.
 It is like those troll dolls from the 80s.
 Why should one invest in a toy that has outlived its usefulness anyway?
 Who needs silence and a pen and paper?
 What are you, a luddite?

+## This week
+- This week I've been thinking about the fact that people get annoyed if you're a female and you don't automatically pick a thing (ie fit in a box), but when guys do that, it's seen as wild and courageous and they're celebrated for being so exploratory and creative.
+It's almost like they don't give us the room to fail and try things out, which is kind of stupid.
+And then people wonder why it's so difficult for women to make it in business.
+Well..maybe..just maybe..give us females room to try and fail, too.
+But...Wow guys are so cool.
+  Maybe when I grow up I can be one.

 ## That's it